vikramsubramanian/first_time_open_source_contributors/README.md

-# first_time_OSS_contributors
-## An empirical study of first time open source contributors on GitHub
+# An empirical study of first time open source contributors on GitHub

 ### Part of research accepted at the ICSE2020 ACM Student Research Competition